Crowntail Betta Care Guide: The Most Recognizable Betta Variety

 It’s best if you feed your crowntails with high-protein meals at least 10 days prior and set up a separate tank specifically made for the breeding of these lovely creatures.
 The male will start building its bubble nest nearby floating plants as soon as it spots potential mates.
 Then they’ll move on to perform what seems like their wedding dance until she releases her eggs that he subsequently fertilizes afterward before carefully transferring them all into his precious bubbly home where he shall remain vigilant from then onwards guarding it until they finally hatch!

-Crowtail Breeding can be quite taxing but also very rewarding ultimately – so don’t let any obstacles stand between you and those little miracles waiting inside your tanks.
+Crowtail Breeding is quite taxing but also very rewarding ultimately.
+So don’t let any obstacles stand between you and those little miracles waiting inside your tanks.
 Now swim away together towards love (and success!).

 Mating And Breeding Behavior